PrinciplesDotDev/principles/principles/software-should-be-easy-to-debug.md

 +++
-principle = "Software should be easy to debug" summary = "When software behaves unexpectedly, it should be easy to understand what is causing the problem." tags = ["practices", "medium", "errors", "debugging", "logs", "environment setup", "language choice", "productivity"] license= "CC BY-SA 4.0"
+principle = "testSoftware should be easy to debug" summary = "When software behaves unexpectedly, it should be easy to understand what is causing the problem." tags = ["practices", "medium", "errors", "debugging", "logs", "environment setup", "language choice", "productivity"] license= "CC BY-SA 4.0"